 Nordic telecom operator Telia enters TV business

-HELSINKI (AP) — The Nordic region's largest telecoms operator, Telia, says it has agreed to buy the broadcasting and streaming operations of Swedish publishing company Bonnier AB to gain a foothold in the television and entertainment business.
+HELSINKI (AP) — The Nordic region's largest telecoms operator, Telia, said Friday it has agreed to buy the broadcasting and streaming operations of Swedish publishing company Bonnier AB to gain a foothold in the television and entertainment business.

-CEO Juhan Dannelind said the deal would help Telia access a wide range of media content and described the acquisition as "a natural next step" to complement Telia's core business in Finland, Denmark, Norway and Sweden.
+CEO Johan Dennelind said the deal would help Telia access a wide range of media content and described the acquisition as "a natural next step" to complement Telia's core business in Finland, Denmark, Norway and Sweden.

+"We have great respect for our new role as a media owner and have a clear view of how we'll maintain editorial integrity of the business going forward," Dennelind said, adding that "some of the most talented TV-content producers in the Nordics" would now work for the Stockholm-based group.

 It is the second major purchase for Telia this week as it announced Tuesday a $2.6 billion deal to buy the mobile operations of Denmark's TDC A/S in Norway.